perslab/CELLECT/README.md

 During the LD score regression, the list of genes in the index column (with each gene assigned a value of 1) will be used as an indepedent variable.

-In the `config.yml` pleas provide this as what you would like your output to be named and a path to the matrix.
+In the `config.yml` please provide this as what you would like your output to be named and a path to the matrix.

 ###GWAS summary statistics